 If you are looking for more blueberry recipes, try this delicious Keto Blueberry Lemon Mug Cake on our other site Eat Picks!

-If you are looking for a tasty treat to send as a gift, we love the idea of mail-order scones!
+If you are looking for a tasty treat to send as a gift, we love the idea of mailing scones!
 What a wonderful surprise to send to someone special!

 I would love to see what you create, so please share!
 You can leave a comment below, or give us a follow on Facebook, Instagram, or Pinterest and be sure to tag us #thesconeblog so we can see and drool over your masterpieces!